 The Progress of Industrialization

 This trend, however, is not new.
-At the dawn of industrialization, people had to be fitted into factories, working on standard hours, doing standardized jobs, governed by a system of standardized rules and processes, being paid standard salaries, dressed in standardized attire, conforming to a standardized way of talking.
-This standardization then progressed into what a person learned in a school, how he or she was tested by standardized examinations, and how a person had to master a standardized textbook in order to succeed in examinations.
+At the dawn of industrialization, people had to be fitted into factories, working on standard hours, doing standardized jobs, governed by a system of standardized rules and processes, being paid standard salaries, dressed in standardized attire, and conforming to a standardized way of talking.
+This standardization then progressed into what a person learned in school, how he or she was tested by standardized examinations, and how a person had to master a standardized textbook in order to succeed in examinations.
 This process then deepened into a definition of social norms where a person had to have a house in a certain type of locality, was measured by the title in the company he or she worked for, had to buy all their things from some standardized outlets, which placed their products in some standardized fashion.
-It then progressed into the standardization of what types of ideas are acceptable in academia, what political positions were acceptable for politicians, and what economic policies had to be followed lest there be retaliation from the powerful forces.
+It then progressed into the standardization of what types of ideas are acceptable in academia, what political views were acceptable for politicians, and what economic policies had to be followed lest there be retaliation from the powerful forces.

-It is just like how industrial workers accepted standardization in factories, education, and social, economic, political thinking.
-Until that goal is achieved, advocates of AI will talk about how technological progress made society better in the past, how prosperity followed a new phase of industrialization, while never talking about how each individual is becoming a mechanized cog in a larger machine.
+It is just like how industrial workers accepted standardization in factories, education, and social, economic, and political thinking.
+Until that goal is achieved, advocates of AI will talk about how technological progress made society better in the past, and how prosperity followed a new phase of industrialization, while never talking about how each individual is becoming a mechanized cog in a larger machine.

 Industrialization Ends People’s Freedoms